YoungHaKim7/macOS_brew/README.md

 Emacs Lisp files have been installed to:
   /opt/homebrew/share/emacs/site-lisp/cmake
+==> starship
+fish completions have been installed to:
+  /opt/homebrew/share/fish/vendor_completions.d
 ==> pnpm
 pnpm requires a Node installation to function.
 You can install one with: brew install node